CanCLID/canto-filter/README.md

 The filter is regex rule-based, by detecting Mandarin and Cantonese feature characters and words.
 If a sentence contains both Cantonese and Mandarin feature words, then it is a mixed-Cantonese-Mandarin sentence.
 If it contains neither features, it is a no-feature, neutral Chinese text.

+### Design priciples and assumptions

+This filter is designed for the purpose of "obtaining high-quality Cantonese text", as opposed to "accurately classifying input texts".
+Therefore, it maximizes precision at the price of recall, to minimize the false positive rate / avoid including potential Mandarin sentences (we rather miss some Cantonese sentences, than mistaking potential Mandarin sentences as Cantonese).

+This filter **assumes all input text written in [the recommended orthography](https://jyutping.org/blog/typo/)**.
+Spelling errors or typos in input text might affect the classification result.
+For instance, `畀本書我` yields `cantonese`, while `比本書我` yields `neutral`.
+You can use the [spelling corrector](https://github.com/CanCLID/typo-corrector) to correct the `neutral` text, which might give you more Cantonese text.

-Note: This filter **assumes all input text in Traditional Chinese characters**.
+This filter **assumes all input text in Traditional Chinese characters**.
 If you want to filter texts written in simplified characters, please convert them into Traditional characters first.
 We recommend using [OpenCC](https://github.com/BYVoid/OpenCC) to do the conversion.

 ### Citing this package